Decadent German Chocolate Cupcakes filled with a toasted coconut-pecan filling and finished with chocolate ganache buttercream.

 - Mix the flour, salt, and baking soda in a mixing bowl.
 Set aside.

 - Use a mixer to beat the butter, sugar, and vanilla until light and fluffy.
-Add the eggs and egg white, one at a time, and beat after each addition, scraping down the sides of the bowl.
+Add the eggs and the egg white, one at a time, and beat after each addition, scraping down the sides of the bowl.

 - Stir in the chocolate mixture and mix until combined.